djangopackages/djangopackages/docs/faq.rst

 What browsers does Open Comparison support?
 -------------------------------------------

-We do formal tests on Chrome, Safari, Firefox, IE8, and IE9.
+We do formal tests on Chrome, Safari and Firefox.

 How hard is it to add support for a new repo?
 ----------------------------------------------